jgoulah/mastering-failure/oscon2015.md

 # context

-^ some alignment of random variables in the system causes context to change
+^ but some alignment of random variables in the system causes the context to change

 ---